bird-house/birdhouse-docs/docs/source/installation.rst

     :local:
     :depth: 2

 Birdhouse consists of several components like :ref:`Malleefowl <malleefowl:introduction>` and :ref:`Emu <emu:introduction>`.
 Each of them can be installed individually.
 The installation is done using the Python-based build system :term:`Buildout`.
-Most of the dependencies are maintained in the `Anaconda Python distribution`_.
+Most of the dependencies are maintained in the :term:`Anaconda Python distribution`.
 For convience each Birdhouse component has a `Makefile` to ease the installation so you don't need to know how to call the Buildout build tool.

 Requirements
 ------------

-Birdhouse uses `Anaconda Python distribution`_ for most of the dependencies.
+Birdhouse uses :term:`Anaconda Python distribution` for most of the dependencies.
 If Anaconda is not already installed it will be installed during the installation process.
 Anaconda has packages for Linux, MacOSX and Windows.
 But not all packages used by Birdhouse are already available in the default package channel of Anaconda.
 The missing packages are supplied by Birdhouse on Binstar.
 But we currently maintain only packages for Linux 64-bit and partly for MacOSX.

 So the short answer to the requirements is: you need a **Linux 64-bit installation**.